Enceladus: Potential habitability

 Enceladus ejects plumes of salted water laced with grains of silica-rich sand, nitrogen (in ammonia), and organic molecules, including trace amounts of simple hydrocarbons such as methane (CH_{4}), propane (C_{3}H_{8}), acetylene (C_{2}H_{2}) and formaldehyde (CH_{2}O), which are carbon-bearing molecules.
 This indicates that hydrothermal activity —an energy source— may be at work in Enceladus's subsurface ocean.
-In addition, models indicate that the large rocky core is porous, allowing water to flow through it, transferring heat and chemicals.
+Models indicate that the large rocky core is porous, allowing water to flow through it, transferring heat and chemicals.
 It was confirmed by observations and other research.
 Molecular hydrogen (H_{2}), a geochemical source of energy that can be metabolized by methanogen microbes to provide energy for life, could be present if, as models suggest, Enceladus's salty ocean has an alkaline pH from serpentinization of chondritic rock.